botkop/code-llama-rag/README.md

 - CodeTalker

 The purpose of the context builder is to select the most relevant pieces of code for a given question or context hint.
-The context builder reads a folder with python code upon instantiation, and parses every python file in the folder structure.
+The context builder reads a folder with python code, and parses every python file in the folder structure.
-The python files are chunked into pieces of code (class definitions, function definitions, and the rest of the code).
+The python files are chunked into pieces of code: class definitions, function definitions, and the rest of the code.
+By default the 'rest of the code' will be labeled 'rubble' and will not be included in the context.
+You can change this by setting the `include_rubble` parameter to `True` when instantiating the context builder.
-Every chunk is then embedded with a sentence transfomer model.
+Next, every chunk is embedded with a sentence transfomer model.

 The code talker uses the code-llama model and tokenizer, and the context builder to answer questions about the code.